 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
-These tape cartidges did not have the capability to include entire albums, so two truncated four-song versions of "Yesterday...And Today" were released in this portable format, "Dr. Robert" being on one of these.
+These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "Yesterday...And Today" were released in this portable format, "Dr. Robert" being on one of them.
 These "Playtapes" are highly collectable today.

 As previously stated, Capitol was so anxious to release this album that they couldn’t wait to receive the stereo mix for its stereo pressings.
 Instead, they opted to create a “duophonic” fake stereo mix from the earlier received mono mix.
 This mix continued to be used on the majority of the pressings of the album all the way until 1988 when vinyl albums were discontinued.
 However, the later received stereo mix did appear on some copies, such as the Capitol Record Club pressings starting in 1968 and pressings coming from Winchester, Virginia starting in 1973.
 Also, all of the American tape versions of the album (cassette, 8-track, 4-track and reel-to-reel) contain the stereo mix of the song.

 The complete fourteen-track British “Revolver” album got its first US compact disc release on April 30th, 1987, and on vinyl on July 21st, 1987, both featuring the original British stereo mix of the song.
 Interestingly, the song was listed here as "Doctor Robert" instead of "Dr. Robert" as on all pressings of "Yesterday...And Today," many pressings of the British "Revolver" album spelling it out in this way.
-A remastered edition of the CD released on September 9th, 2009 and the vinyl release on November 13th, 2012.
+A remastered edition of this CD was released on September 9th, 2009, while the vinyl version was released on November 13th, 2012.
 A remarkable newly mixed edition of "Revolver" created by Giles Martin was released on vinyl and CD on October 28th, 2022.

 Also released on this date was the box set, “The Beatles In Mono,” obviously featuring the mono mix of “Dr. Robert” made for its original British release in 1966.